canonical/vanilla-framework/CONTRIBUTING.md

 ### Running tests locally

 Before proposing a pull request, ensure that the tests pass on your local fork.
-To kick off the tests, run `gulp test`.
+To kick off the tests, run `./run test`.

 ## Licenses